 - Severely limiting your career opportunities.

-- Damage your reputation in your Ripley County, MO community.
+- Hurting your reputation within your Ripley County, MO community.

-Drug Crimes Lawyer in Ripley County, MO: Know Missouri’s Controlled Substances and Penalties
+Drug Crimes Lawyer in Ripley County, MO: Understanding Missouri’s Drug Schedules and Penalties

 - Schedule II are narcotics, stimulants, and the like that have a high potential for abuse and have an accepted medical use (even if severely restricted).
 They include cocaine, opium, oxycodone, methamphetamine, vicodin, fentanyl, and morphine.